ZYDeng91/shrimp/README.md

 `./shrimp <Stream-URL>`

+Simply pass your streaming endpoint URL as an argument.

 `./shrimp -f -s <file-location>` to play a local file, remove the `-s` flag to loop ad infinitum.

-Simply pass your streaming endpoint URL as an argument.

-[Oto](https://github.com/ebitengine/oto)'s drivers should support multiple platforms.
+[Oto](https://github.com/ebitengine/oto)'s drivers should provide cross-platform support.

 ## Supporting Codec(s)
 Ogg Vorbis (https://github.com/jfreymuth/oggvorbis)

 ## TODO:
-- Display metadata when playing
+- ~~Display metadata when playing~~
 - Take keyboard input when playing (for basic commands like pause and quit)
 - Add Opus codec support
 - ~~Add option to play local files~~
-- Investigate the mystery of go's compiled binary size
+- Investigate the mystery of go's compiled binary size it sux to be go i guess, disabling debug symbols is the most I can do